GreenSaladLeaf/Bike-Share/README.md

 Verification confirmed that all station IDs now have unique and consistent station names, with no remaining cases of multiple names for a single ID.

 #### Step 8: Identifying and Resolving Station Names with Multiple IDs
-This step focuses on identifying station names associated with multiple station IDs.
-The goal is to standardize these IDs for consistency in analysis.
+This step identifies station names associated with multiple station IDs and standardizes them for consistency in analysis.
+The process involves identifying patterns, resolving duplicates, and validating results.

+##### Identifying Station Names with Multiple IDs
+To identify station names with multiple station IDs, the query aggregates station IDs for each station name and counts distinct IDs.

 ```sql
 WITH formatted_data AS (
   -- Refer to step 3